 "So strange, that one," Maggie yammered to Joan Crawford looking up at her with polished face and blackened eyelashes all perfectly arranged like picket fences around her eyes, which glistened with a "come-and-get-some" gleam.

 Peter figured he could always inform Mrs. Woods that he never saw the young woman with the red lips and only barely noticed her companion, Joan Crawford.
 Perhaps she slipped in after the bell chimed closing.
-Of course she did.
+Of course, she did.
 People from across the Channel are known to do strange things, he thought.
 Makes sense.
 Surely that's why most of them live over there.
 Certainly, the English understood what the subtext "over there" meant.

 It was raining all the way back to Mrs. Chapman's.
-Peter stood on the crowded tube train thinking about the creature with the red lips and wondering what would happen if she'd never left the library that evening.
+Peter stood on the crowded tube train, thinking about the creature with the red lips and wondering what would happen if she'd never left the library that evening.
 He was still thinking about this up in his room as he warmed a tin of soup on his two-burner electric plate that he was still making payments on.
 A payment always on time, every other week.

 As the soup steamed, Peter pulled out his notebook to jot down a few more lines.
 How, he wondered, could he get it right in his novel when women were so obviously strange and wholly unpredictable?
-Nothing that woman at the library said, he thought, made any sense and yet every word she uttered was still jingling in his thoughts that night.
+Nothing that woman at the library said, he thought, made any sense, and yet every word she uttered was still jingling in his thoughts that night.
 Could she still be there?
-Sitting in that empty cold study hall with her red lips glowing in the dark like a movie star as though there was an audience sitting silently below her gaze.
+Sitting in that empty, cold study hall with her red lips glowing in the dark like a movie star as though there was an audience sitting silently below her gaze.
 Perhaps there counting the moments until their rapture eclipsed their realities.

 Peter ate his soup from the tin and sucked the last few drops when he realized it was nine o'clock, the time he always put his notebook down and crawled under his comforter.
 Through the thin walls, he could hear the couple in the other room making love.
 Her unpunctuated moans were compelling.
 Under his comforter, Peter wanked to the pleasing rhythm between the couple, with her moans and his jouncing the bed forming a nonverbal communication; well, lovers often communicate as if language has little to do with anything.
 Still…